-Professors David G. Altman, Gregory L. Burke, Stuart J. Cohen, John R. Crouse, Mark A. Espeland, Mark A. Hall, George Howard, Charles Longino, Timothy M. Morgan, Jay Moskowitz, Steven S. Rich, Sally A. Shumaker he Department of Public Health Sciences offers an MS degree in Health Services Research.
+The Department of Public Health Sciences offers an MS degree in Health Services Research.
 This program is intended for clinicians and other health professionals who are interested in academic training in health services research.
 The program also will be open to qualified applicants who have a prior degree (BA/BS or higher) in the social sciences, nursing, or public health, and are interested in careers in health services and medical outcomes research.